 Substance abuse services need to be dramatically increased for Medicaid recipients in New Jersey.
 Every week some die while they are waiting for a bed.
 Even if current offerings were streamlined for maximum efficiency, only 1 in 14 would be able to get a bed for treatment.
 Increasing the Medicaid reimbursement rates makes providing services financially viable for organizations.
 Filing for a waiver increases the number of beds accessible.
 Repealing the Affordable Care Act is a threat to substance abuse treatment for Medicaid recipients.
 Additionally, funding cuts will threaten any progress made.
 Overall, treatment services for Medicaid recipients need to improve.
 Every dollar spent on treatment saves approximately seven dollars that would be spent on jail, court fees, attorney fees, and emergency room services.
 With the Medicaid population being so large and having such a frequency of substance abuse, extensive changes need to be made immediately.

-Andrew Walsh, MHRM, MSW Intern, is an addiction triage specialist for Carrier Clinic.
-He is currently pursuing his MSW and LCADC at Rutgers University.
+Andrew Walsh, MHRM, MSW Intern, is currently pursuing his MSW and LCADC at Rutgers University.
 Prior to returning to Rutgers, he worked in the Gulf of Mexico oilfield as an internal business consultant.
 Andrew is a lover of books, cuisine, and theater.